geoscixyz/gpg/content/seismic/refraction/seismic_refraction_dipping_layers.rst

 .. figure:: ./images/dip_layer_x_t_lines.gif
 	:figclass: center
 	:align: left
-	:scale: 90 %
+	:scale: 100 %

 Arrival times of the refracted wave will still appear as a straight line on the travel time plot.
 However, as the refracted wave moves updip the waves have less distance to travel to the surface.
 The travel time is reduced and thus the slope of the line is reduced.
 The velocity recovered from using this slope is called \\(v_{2u}\\), and is called the updip "apparent" velocity.
 This will be larger than the true velocity of the layer.

-Conversely, if you are downdip then the distance travelled by the refracted wave increases with distance and it takes longer for the waves to reach you.
+Conversely, if you are downdip then the distance traveled by the refracted wave increases with distance and it takes longer for the waves to reach you.
 The slope of the refracted arrival on the travel time plot will increase and the apparent downdip velocity \\(v_{2d}\\) estimated from this slope will be smaller than the true velocity.

-.. :figclass: float-right-360 ...this is how to float a figure to the right

 .. figure:: ./images/dip_layer_S_R_schematic.gif
 	:align: left